User Guide

 Runtime table

 Every phase of the dive, one row per segment or stop.
 Columns: depth, duration, running clock, active gas, and ppO₂ (or setpoint in CCR mode).
-Switch rows and IBCD alerts are highlighted inline.
+Switch rows and ICD alerts are highlighted inline.
 Colors on the gas column match the gas palette from section 2.3.

 No-deco banner & warnings